livvie1988/OliviaSkinner/Features.md

 Controls whether or not subtitles can be displayed on the video.

 ---
+### <a name="player_loudness"/>Allow loudness normalization

+YouTube provides loudness normalization on the client side, but this does not work well most of the time resulting in plenty of videos playing too low to enjoy.
+With this option disabled the videos will play at the volume the video author intended to play.

+---
 ### <a name="player_ads"/>Allow ads on videos

 Controls whether or not ads can be displayed on the video page.